martinblackd23d/Spotify-Recommender/README.md

 # Functional requirements
 The functionality for all of these can be found in the MainSceneController.java file.

+Except:
+- Login functionality is found in Auth.java
+- HTTP requests are handled in Request.java
+- Settings screen and storage is handled in Settings.java
 ## Log the user into Spotify

 **How the project meets this requirement:**